University of Washington: West Campus

-Administration
+Organization and administration

 Board of Regents

 The University of Washington Board of Regents governs the University of Washington per the Revised Code of Washington 28B.20.130 statute.
 The board is responsible for selecting, overseeing, and assessing the university president.
 Generally, the Board of Regents entrusts the president with the daily operations of the university, in collaboration with the faculty and in line with legal provisions.

 The Board of Regents is made up of eleven members, including one student member and one faculty member.
 Regents are appointed by the governor of the State of Washington for six-year terms, except for the Student Regent (who serves for one year) and the Faculty Regent (who serves for three years).
 Regents continue to serve after their terms have ended until either they resign or the governor appoints a successor.
 Officers of the board are elected annually at the September meeting.

 One of the most notable former regents is William Henry Gates II, the father of Bill Gates.
 William Henry Gates II served as a regent from 1997 to 2012.